klahrich/chiefhustler/content/diary/investing-diary-0018.md

 {{<tweet 1482029905584005121>}}

-I have to say, I feel proud to know that I will continue my journey with no care for what the rest of the world does or think, and a quiet but joyful confidence in my own process.
+I have to say, I feel proud to know that I will continue my journey with no care for what the rest of the world does or thinks, with a quiet but joyful confidence in my own process.